Ghost Festival: Taiwan

-Traditionally, it is believed that ghosts haunt the island of Taiwan for the entire seventh lunar month, when the mid-summer Ghost Festival is held.
+Traditionally, it is believed that ghosts haunt the island of Taiwan for the entire seventh lunisolar month, when the mid-summer Ghost Festival is held.
 The month is known as Ghost Month.
 The first day of the month is marked by opening the gate of a temple, symbolizing the gates of hell.
 On the twelfth day, lamps on the main altar are lit.
 On the thirteenth day, a procession of lanterns is held.
 On the fourteenth day, a parade is held for releasing water lanterns.
 Incense and food are offered to the spirits to deter them from visiting homes and spirit paper money is also burnt as an offering.
-During the month, people avoid surgery, buying cars, swimming, moving house, marrying, whistling and going out or taking pictures after dark.
-It is also important that addresses are not revealed to the ghosts.
+During the month, people avoid surgery, buying cars, swimming, moving house, marrying, whistling, and going out or taking pictures after dark.